LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

         2. Reject if: $$u>\alpha$$, s.t. $$x_{n+1} = x_n$$

 [^3]: The process of comparing the acceptance probability to the uniform sample is to simulate a random process where the probability of accepting the proposal is $$\alpha$$

+The first thing to notice is that we don't require the normalisation of our function is as it just depends on the ratios, and the normalisation cancels itself out.
+And the second is that it doesn't have many steps despite being able to do quite a lot.

 Now this is the point that I want to show you an animation of the process, but I don't want to do that with the 2D distribution as it's slow enough as it is and it would be annoying figuring out how to nicely visualise accepting or rejecting a sample.
 So forgive me for doing this for a single dimensional gaussian that I made up on the spot.